thinkcompany/code-challenges/README.md

 Possible next steps:

-Implement polyfill/babel for I.E. and older browsers
+Implement polyfill/babel for I.E. and older browsers (as the instructions asked for it)

+Implement buying anytime tickets in groups of 10 maybe?

 Reformat options in to readable text